sanvan1211/Pine-Lines-/README.md

 ## 🌲 About

 Pine Lines is written and maintained by **Sanhith Vandara**.
-If you're into Pine Script, trading, or just want to see someone learn this stuff in public, come check it out [Substack](https://pinelines.substack.com).
+If you're into Pine Script, trading, or the world of finance and programming, check it out here: [Substack](https://pinelines.substack.com).

 Also check out Pine Lines on X : https://x.com/pinelines_

+(its all free and open source)